Hidden Mexico Tour: El Tajin to Cantona to Guanajuato

 Day 7Cacaxtla, Xochitecatl

 On our way to Querétaro, we stop to see two fascinating sites.
 Cacaxtla is one of Mexico’s most exciting post-war discoveries.
 In 1974, tomb robbers came upon a series of brilliant paintings decorating the walls of this fortified ceremonial and palace complex.
 Wonderfully preserved for more than a millennium, these images display unmistakable Maya traits and depict life-size scenes of battle and sacrifice, all still infused with dazzling hues of indigo, ochre, red, and black.
-The frescos in the lower level chamber appear to be associated with the planet Venus.
+The frescos in the lower-level chamber appear to be associated with the planet Venus.
 The room itself is the real ‘star chamber,’ the place where sacrifices were performed on behalf of Venus.

 Continue to Querétaro and overnight for two nights at the Meson de Santa Rosa.
 (B/L/D)